yuri-mascarenhas/yuri-mascarenhas/README.md

 ## About Me 👋

-Hi, my name is Yuri and I'm a graduate student at Universidade Federal Fluminense (UFF) and intern at BTG Pactual, currently focusing on full-stack web development.
+Hi, my name is Yuri and I'm a graduate student at Universidade Federal Fluminense (UFF) and intern at BTG Pactual, currently focusing on full-stack web development and Information Security.
 I have also a great interest in creative coding, using the p5.js library.

 Besides that I really love reading and music, being a self taught multi-instrumentalist, and I have two released albuns in spotify with my former band.